 The Darling Downs and South West Queensland Council of Mayors (DDSWQ) has voiced its concerns to State Government about proposed changes to regulations that will affect the solar industry.

-The changes to the Electrical Safety (Solar Farms) Amendment Regulation 2019 and associated Code of Practice mean that only licenced electricians could carry out any work in mounting, locating, fixing and removing solar panels on solar farms of 100Kw capacity or larger.
+The changes to the Electrical Safety (Solar Farms) Amendment Regulation 2019 and associated Code of Practice mean that only licensed electricians could carry out any work in mounting, locating, fixing and removing solar panels on solar farms of 100Kw capacity or larger.

 DDSWQ Chair Mayor Paul Antonio said that these changes would have a drastic effect on local employment in Darling Downs and South West Queensland centres.